Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 It is also annoying because sometimes it is true.

 Most organizations do not implement Agile.
-They implement meeting communism for people who still report to a monarchy.
+They implement its meeting schedule inside the same command structure they had before.

 The team gets the ceremonies.
 Management keeps the control.
 Everyone is told they are empowered, then handed a roadmap, a deadline, a dependency graph, a quarterly planning ritual, a velocity target, and a Jira workflow with seventeen statuses.

 Then the whole thing fails and someone says Agile does not work.

-Well.

-Sure.

-If the commune has a landlord, a police force, and a quarterly OKR review, perhaps the problem is not that the tomato garden lacked revolutionary spirit.
+The defence is too convenient to accept automatically.
+It is also sometimes correct: if a process keeps the ceremonies and removes the authority to respond to change, it has discarded the operational premise.

 ## The Manifesto Was Not Jira